 Parsley had Satanic connotations, and due to its slow germination parsley seed was said to go seven times to hell in order to obtain the Devil’s permission to grow.
 People were very superstitious about parsley, with many believing that if parsley seeds failed to germinate the individual who had planted the seeds would die within a year.
 Monkey puzzle trees were planted in or near graveyards in England, thus preventing the Devil from entering burial grounds and taking the souls of the dear departed.

-To protect yourself against bad luck and illness, place yarrow on your doorstep, this will keep the Devil at bay, and protect you from negativity and evil spirits, you will also be protected against black magick and evil spell casting.
-Hanging elder over the doors and windows acts as a deterrent to the Devil, keeping your home safe from dark magick.
+To protect yourself against bad luck and illness, place yarrow on your doorstep, this will keep the Devil at bay and protect you from negativity and evil spirits, you will also be protected against black magic and evil spell casting.
+Hanging elder over the doors and windows acts as a deterrent to the Devil keeping your home safe from dark magic.
 Holly was used in the Middle Ages, people believed they would be protected from the Devil and his evil doing.

 Hoodoo is a mix of African religious beliefs, European folklore and Native American herb lore, it is a tradition attributing power through magickal means, hoodoo is not connected to any form of theology or religion.
 The practice of hoodoo is known as conjure, conjuration and root work.

 Angelica Root – Hoodoo practitioners use the root of the angelica to ward off evil, to break jinxes, to bring good luck, to ensure good health and wellbeing.
-Angelica root is carried in a blue mojo bag, with a pinch of lavender flowers and anointed with three drops of peaceful home oil, this brings peace, tranquility and calm to a person’s home, it also practices those married against infidelity and strengthens bonds.
+Angelica root is carried in a blue mojo bag with a pinch of lavender flowers and anointed with three drops of peaceful home oil, this brings peace, tranquility and calm to a person’s home, it also protects those who are married against infidelity and strengthens bonds.